asif1122se/studious/README.md

-# OpenStack LMS
+# Studious LMS

-OpenStack is an open-source Learning Management System (LMS) designed to provide a modern, intuitive educational platform.
-Built with Next.js and integrating calendar functionalities with a comprehensive class management system, OpenStack aims to streamline the educational experience for both educators and students.
+Studious is an open-source Learning Management System (LMS) designed to provide a modern, intuitive educational platform.
+Built with Next.js and integrating calendar functionalities with a comprehensive class management system, Studious aims to streamline the educational experience for both educators and students.

 ## 🚀 Features